ABC 800

+Models

+ABC 800

 The ABC 800 came in a monochrome version with amber text on a brown background with an 80 character wide screen, and a color version with 40 characters.
-The main board is integrated with the keyboard much like the Amiga 500.
-However the ABC computer has a very sturdy metal chassis.
+The main board is integrated with the keyboard, much like the Amiga 500.
+However, the ABC computer has a very sturdy metal chassis.

 Storage is usually two 5.25" floppy disk units in 160, 320 or 640 KB capacity.
 External hard disk systems became available later (primarily the ABC 850 with 10 MB).
 Model numbers 'ABC 800 M' for monochrome and 'ABC 800 C' for color.

-"Who needs IBM-compatibility?", asked Luxor's adverts.
+Luxor advertising asked, "Who needs IBM-compatibility?"
 However, most computer buyers eventually considered it a requirement.
-A certain compatibility could be achieved between the ABC-world and the IBM PC-world with the help of a program called 'W ABC'.
+A certain degree of compatibility between the ABC and IBM PC platforms could be achieved with the help of a program called 'W ABC'.

-The ABC 800 computer was also sold by Facit by the name Facit DTC.
+The ABC 800 computer was also sold by Facit under the name Facit DTC.

 ABC 802

-The ABC 802 is a compact version with 64 KB RAM where 32 KB is used as a RAM disc.
+The ABC 802 is a compact version with 64 KB RAM where 32 KB is used as a RAM disk.
 The main board is integrated with a 9" CRT screen and has improved graphics, though no high-resolution graphics.
 Luxor ABC 802 was a model with a small monochrome screen in yellow phosphor, intended for offices.
 Here with two 5.25 inch disk drives along the side of the display.
 The grey-brown color was common for all ABC 800 (and ABC 1600) products and was different from the beige ABC 80.

 ABC 806

 The ABC 806 is a version with main board, screen (DA-15) and keyboard (DIN-7) as separate units.
-It has 164 KB RAM where 128 KB is used as a RAM disk, as well as more advanced 512x240x16 graphics.
+It has 164 KB RAM where 128 KB is used as a RAM disk, as well as more advanced 512×240×16 graphics.

 Performance

-In order to see how the ABC 800 would compare to other contemporary personal computers, in 1982, the Swedish magazine MikroDatorn performed a "benchmark" test using eight short BASIC programs (referred to as BM1~BM8) defined by the American Kilobaud Magazine and routinely used by the British magazine Personal Computer World for testing new machines.
+In order to see how the ABC 800 would compare to other contemporary personal computers, in 1982, the Swedish magazine MikroDatorn used the Rugg/Feldman benchmarks of eight short BASIC programs (BM1 - BM8) defined by the American Kilobaud Magazine and routinely used by the British magazine Personal Computer World for testing new machines.

 The result was that ABC 800's semi-compiling BASIC interpreter turned out to be faster than most other BASICs used in popular machines, especially when integer variables are used, the results for some well known computers were as follows (times in seconds):